-Confluent Cloud API for Connect¶
+Confluent Cloud API for Connect Usage Examples¶

-The example commands in this document show Version 1 of the Confluent Cloud API.
-See the Confluent Cloud API developer docs for the most recent API version, a complete list of Connect API requests, all response codes, and other details.
+See the Confluent Cloud Connect API specification for the most recent APIs, a complete list of Connect API requests, all response codes, and other details.

-- Authorized access to Confluent Cloud.
+Authorized access to Confluent Cloud.

-- cURL and jq installed to use the API request examples in this document.
+cURL and jq installed to use the API request examples in this document.

 A Confluent Cloud API key to authenticate with the Confluent Cloud API.
 Every API request must include the resource key and secret encoded as Base64.
 Complete the following steps to create the keys and encode them in Base64.